BBL-lab/BBL-batch-system/README.md

 - model_spec.m: This script specifies your design matrix at the single-subject level.
 It also needs to be customized depending on your data.
 - create_contrasts: This script specifies the contrasts that need to be applied to your design matrix for each subject.
 It also needs to be customized depending on your data.

-All of the analyses can be run with the batch.m script.
-The script is well commented.
+All of the analyses can be run with the batch.m script (see comments in batch.m).